sdpython/mlprodict/_doc/sphinxdoc/source/onnx.rst

 Versions
 ++++++++

-The following script prints out the versions of every module used in the previous script.
+The following script prints out the version of every module used in the previous script.

 .. runpython::